osmandapp/docs/content/osmand/start-with/download-maps.md

 ## Download created by yourself map

-There is a posibities to create your own map using With OsmAndMapCreator.
+There is a posibities to download createed by yourself map using OsmAndMapCreator.
 [Read more](/development/map-creation/create-offline-maps-yourself)